 HOW SHOULD I EXPECT THIS STRATEGY TO PERFORM IF INTEREST RATES RISE TOMORROW?

 Our Stability strategy focuses on maximizing yield while limiting downside risk in adverse interest rate environments.
-To achieve this objective, we manage the strategy to achieve the following interest-rate sensitivity mandates:
+To achieve this objective, we manage the strategy aiming to achieve the following interest-rate sensitivity mandates:

 - Positive annual total returns if interest rates rise by +100 basis points